WireGuard® is a new VPN protocol used to secure the connection between your device and a VPN server.

 As with all VPN protocols supported by Proton VPN, WireGuard fully benefits from our unique VPN Accelerator technology that can dramatically improve connection speeds over long distances or when there is high packet loss.

 Low CPU usage translates into better battery life for users running our apps on mobile devices and laptops.

-On Android and iOS devices, WireGuard takes less than 1 second to establish a VPN connection.
+On Android and iOS devices, WireGuard takes less than one second to establish a VPN connection.

 Open source and audited

-Much like all Proton VPN’s apps, WireGuard is open-source software that can be audited by anyone to ensure it is secure.
-Indeed, the fact that the protocol consists of under 4000 lines of code (compared to over 300,000 for OpenVPN) makes it very easy to audit.
+WireGuard is open-source software that anyone can inspect to ensure it’s secure.
+Indeed, the fact it consists of under 4,000 lines of code (compared to over 300,000 for OpenVPN) makes it very easy to audit.